Multiscale analysis of large twist ferroelectricity and swirling dislocations in bilayer hexagonal boron nitride: A multiscale model for ferroelectricity in heterodeformed hBN

 where, $\bm P_\alpha:= \bm H_\alpha \bm \nabla \bm e_{\rm el} \bm K_\alpha^{-\rm T}$, is the 2D analog of the elastic Piola--Kirchhoff stress, which measures force in $\Omega_\alpha$ measured per unit length in $\Omega_\alpha^{\rm ref}$.
 Furthermore, $\rt$ and $\rb$ are given by \footnote{See Section 4.3 in \citep{ahmed2024bicrystallography} for the fully general expressions for $\bm r_{\rm t}$ and $\bm r_{\rm b}$, arguments for their approximations in \eqref{eqn:r_approx}, and boundary conditions relevant for finite systems.} ,

-Details about the numerical implementation of \cref{eq:final_eqn} are given in Section S$-2$ of the Supporting Information.
-Although the BFIM model is applicable for both finite and periodic boundary conditions, we limit its implementation to PBCs in this paper because the goal is to compare its predictions with those of atomistic simulations, described in \Cref{sec:atomistics}.
+Details about the numerical implementation of \eqref{eq:final_eqn} are given in Section S$-2$ of the Supporting Information.
+Although the BFIM model is applicable for both finite and periodic boundary conditions, we limit its implementation to PBCs in this paper because the goal is to compare bulk scale experimental observations of \citet{lv2022spatially}.

 In the next section, we will use the BFIM model to predict structural reconstruction with and without an applied electric field for any arbitrarily heterodeformed bilayer hBN.